snvtr/dockers/README.md

 # dockers
-4 primitiva docker containers with cross-connections between each other
+4 primitive docker containers with cross-connections between each other